POKEMON Monotype Challenge Guide — Every Type Ranked

 Know your immunity and weakness ceiling

 Before the first gym, know what types hit you for 4× damage and plan routes to avoid those wild encounters or have a coverage solution ready.
+For Ice mono, this means knowing every route with Fire-type wild POKEMON.
+For Grass mono, this means mapping every route with Bug and Flying encounters before you walk in.

 Hardest Gym Matchups by Type